Faithful-Resource-Pack/Docs/src/routes/pages/moderation/expanded-server-rules.md

 ---

 ## Rule 2: Use Common Sense
-*This is the generic “don’t be an idiot” rule.
-Other prohibited actions include raiding or brigading other servers, using hate speech or slurs, jokes about tragedies or other sensitive topics, and spreading misinformation.*
+*This is the generic "don’t be an idiot" rule.
+Prohibited actions include raiding or brigading other servers, using hate speech or slurs, joking about tragedies or other sensitive topics, and spreading misinformation.*
 <ol>
     <li><b>Being rude or annoying</b> - This is the generic “don’t be an asshole“ rule — just be polite to others and you'll be fine.
 This includes mocking or making fun of people, toxic/degrading "jokes", snarky comments that make fun of anybody in any way, or being unable to take feedback.</li>
     <ol class="lettered">